 - A failure to properly merge, turn, or follow traffic rules – A driver can be found negligent for failing to properly check their blind spots when turning or merging if an accident occurs.
 Other common instances of negligence regarding traffic rules include car accidents that occur when a driver runs a stop sign or light.

 - Inexperience – It’s a simple fact that inexperienced drivers are generally more likely to cause an accident than drivers who have years of experience behind the wheel.
 One study reports that 13% of fatal car accidents involve a young driver between the ages of 15 and 20.
-While inexperience alone is not an indication of negligence, an experienced driver may still be held liable for injuries.
+While inexperience alone is not an indication of negligence, an experienced driver may still be held liable for severe injuries.

 Other than driver negligence, car accidents are also sometimes caused by faulty tires, braking system failures, and other defective auto parts.
 Airbag and seatbelts failures can also lead to unnecessary injury.
-In situations like this, it may be possible for a car accident lawyer to find an auto part manufacturer negligent for failing to produce quality products.
+In situations like this, it may be possible for an experienced car accident lawyer to find an auto part manufacturer negligent for failing to produce quality products.

-Common Types of Auto Collisions in Illinois
+Common Types of Auto Accidents in Illinois

 There are as many different types of car accidents as there are drivers on the road.
 No two accidents are exactly alike, and everything from the size of the vehicles involved to the speeds both were traveling at, the angle the accident occurred, and the location of the crash can determine the type of a given accident.